-Smell is one of the strongest of the five senses, and it is connected to one of the deepest parts of the brain in which our basic instincts are governed, explained Geraldine.
-“When we smell an aroma it triggers both an emotional and physiological response and is capable of improving our general state of health and wellbeing.”
-She said.
+Our sense of smell is one of the strongest of the five senses, and it is connected to one of the deepest parts of the brain, in which our basic instincts are governed.
+When we smell an aroma, it triggers both an emotional and physiological response and is capable of improving our general state of health and well-being.

 Our sense of smell is also linked to our memory, which is why specific scents, perhaps ones we recognise from our childhood or another particular moment, will stimulate a wide range of emotions besides just making us feel more relaxed or awake.

 Aromatherapy is believed to improve quality of life on emotional, physical and spiritual levels.
 The idea behind it is to find the scents that evoke positive feelings and emotions.